DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 ------------

 The Data Vault is subdivided into **Storage Roots**, each one containing the long term preservation copies for either a Data Station or a "Vault as a
 Service"  (VaaS) customer.
-A Data Vault Storage Root (DVSR) can be viewed as a type of interface, or exchange format, albeit an atypical one, as it is aimed at future users, rather than current ones.
+The Data Vault Storage Root (DVSR) can be viewed as a type of interface, or exchange format, albeit an atypical one, as it is aimed at future users, rather than current ones.

 !!! alert "dd-data-vault interface"

-    Do not confuse the DVSR with the of [service interface dd-data-vault], wich is an internal microservice interface that is used by the ingest pipeline to store data in the Data Vault.
+    Do not confuse the DVSR with the [service interface of dd-data-vault], which is an internal microservice interface that is used by the [transfer service] to store data in the Data Vault.

-[service interface dd-data-vault]: /datastation#dd-data-vault
+[service interface of dd-data-vault]: /datastation#dd-data-vault

+[transfer service]: /datastation#dd-transfer-to-vault

 OCFL repositories
 -----------------